**WARNING – THIS POST CONTAINS SOME MINOR SPOILERS FOR BLACK PANTHER**

 Ever since the film’s conception, it has been heralded as groundbreaking for its depiction of black characters.
 In this it is truly admirable and revolutionary.
 But the representation of black people isn’t its only triumph.
 Black Panther also excels in its portrayal of female characters.
 Instead of a single ‘strong’ woman as a token gesture (as Black Widow can sometimes appear), the female characters in this film are integral to the plot and indeed drive much of the narrative.
 Female warriors, commanders, scientists, inventors, diplomats are all woven into the plot and, most crucially of all, without the need for explanation.
 Okoye isn’t the ‘first ever’ female general, or the leader of the ‘all-women unit’ of the army.
 She’s just the general, because she is.
 And that is a huge step forwards.

 There are very few negative aspects of the film.
-It is easily a top tier Marvel movie and one that won’t be easy to top (although Infinity War will give it a good try).
+It is easily a top tier Marvel movie.
 There are only a few areas in which it loses points.
 Firstly, there isn’t really a need for armoured rhinos!
 They look good, but they don’t add anything and seem to be thrown in for visual spectacle and nothing more.
 The film is already stunning enough without war rhinos!

 Secondly, the love story between T’Challa and Nakia seems a little weak and unnecessary.
 It doesn’t really add anything to the movie (though they do make a gorgeous couple!).

 Finally, though Black Panther is a fantastic film in its own right, it doesn’t really feel like a Marvel movie.
-The recent films in the MCU have all linked together very well, with characters and artefacts crossing paths and interlinking, ready for Infinity War.
-Aside from a few minor things, this film doesn’t link with the others at all – making it an unusual choice of movie as the last before Infinity War.
+The later films in the MCU all linked together very well, with characters and artefacts crossing paths and interlinking, ready for Infinity War.
+Aside from a few minor things, this film doesn’t link with the others much – making it an unusual choice of movie as the last before Infinity War.
 Civil War or Thor: Ragnarok would have been much better for warming up the fans before the main event.